stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-The overloaded `build` method finds the symbol (i.e. the off-heap address) of the method by name and temporarily creates an empty wrapper:
+The `build` method finds the symbol (i.e. the off-heap address) of the method by name and creates a new instance of the wrapper:

 ```java
 public NativeMethod build(Method method) {